s3bc40/msig-ui/README.md

 # MSIG UI

+> **Disclaimer**: Bare in mind this is still a project in early development.
+It still need further testing and polishing.
+Feedback and contributions are welcome!

 A web interface for managing multisignature wallets inspired by SafeWallet and EternalSafeWallet.
 This is a 100% local safe wallet with multisig support, import/export, and transaction workflows.

 - [MSIG UI](#msig-ui)